Open water swimming

 Scaling Dam Reservoir hosts open water swimming sessions every Tuesday evening.
 Booking is not required but is limited to 60 swimmers on a first come, first served basis.
 Anyone aged 12+ who can swim 500m confidently is welcome though all children aged 16 or under must be accompanied by an in-water adult.

-Outdoor swimming experiences
+Outdoor swimming experience

-If the North sea or Scaling Dam sounds a little cold even when the sun's shining, maybe a heated pool is the answer?
+If the North Sea or Scaling Dam sounds a little cold even when the sun's shining, maybe a heated pool is the answer?
 The Helmlsey Open Air Swimming Pool’s freshwater is held at around 28 degrees.
 Originally built in the 1960s, the 20m x 80m pool now comes complete with small café, changing facilities, new pool tank and surround making it the perfect place to laze away summer days.

 The pool is normally open every day from May half term until the first week in September, depending on the weather.
 The heating is then switched off and you can enjoy 'Cool Pool' sessions every Sunday until the middle of October as the pool gradually cools down, wetsuits welcome.
-Keep an eye on their website for the latest news.

 Scarborough Surf School offers coasteering, a combination of adventure swimming along sea cliffs, exploring gullies, caves, and rock formations, traversing the lower level sea cliffs on foot above deep water, and climbing the cliffs to different jumping locations, anywhere from 1–10m high.

 This is an activity best tackled with local, trained group leaders, where all safety equipment is provided.
-Remember the unspoilt Heritage Coast needs to be respected to allow sustainable use of this very special location; it's also a dangerous sport and one not without risk, so we recommend going only with these well-trained experts.
+Remember the unspoilt Heritage Coast needs to be respected to allow sustainable use of this very special location; it's also a dangerous sport and one not without risk, so we recommend going only with trained experts.